noahschulhof/MORSE/README.md

 $ python3 solve.py --instance_filepath p0033.mps.gz --sol_filepath p0033_sols.csv
 ```

-p0033..mps.gz is one of the problem instances listed below in the subsection Sample MPS Files.
+p0033.mps.gz is one of the instances listed below in the subsection [Sample MPS Files](https://github.com/ruppinlab/MORSE?tab=readme-ov-file#sample-mps-files).

 ### Example Output
 Solutions are written in csv format to the filepath supplied to `--sol_filepath`; If no value is supplied, solutions will not be stored.
 Solution files contain the following fields: